canonical/ubuntu-pro-for-wsl/docs/howto/set-up-landscape-client.md

 ![Windows registry with child window showing Landscape configuration.](./assets/registry-child-window.png)

-Refer to the section on the [configuration schema](howto::config-schema) for an example.
+Refer to the section on [Landscape client configuration](howto::config-landscape-client) for an example.

 After you have populated the configuration with data you should be ready to create and manage automatically Pro-attaching WSL instances through Landscape: